slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Tension is who you think should be.
 Relaxation is who you are."
 -- Proverb*

+- what is poison? anything beyond what we need is poison. it can be power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
 - an healthy mind does not speak ill of others.
 - you can't heal if you keep pretending you're not hurt.
 - the heaviest burdens that we carry are the thoughts in our heads.